BartvLaatum/GreenLight-Gym2/README.md

   Insert the right path where CasADi is installed `/path/to/`.

-  > NOTE: For Windows users installing CasADi is a bit more tricky.
-Your best shot is using [`vcpkg`](https://vcpkg.io/en/).
+  > NOTE: Windows and macOS users installing CasADi is a bit more tricky.
+For Windows your best shot is using [`vcpkg`](https://vcpkg.io/en/).
+Please let me know whether you succeed the installation, such that we can add it to this installation guide.

-- **Weights & Biases Account:**
-  A free account on [Weights & Biases](https://wandb.ai) is required to track experiments when using the provided RL scripts.
+___

 1. **Clone the repository**
     ```shell